Case Study · Crisis & Emergency Response

 EPA Federal On-Scene Coordinator Torri Huelskoetter, deployed from Alaska, reflects on the Altadena cleanup and the resilience of displaced residents.

 Watch on Instagram →Used shot-for-shot by Spectrum News in a Feb.
-9, 2025 news broadcast — no re-shoots, no second camera.
+9, 2025 news broadcast.

 View the Spectrum News piece →Boots on the Ground — The CIC Story

-EPA Community Involvement Coordinators provide the human element of the agency's mission — meeting residents where they are, connecting them with the right resources, and bridging agency operations with community reality.
-I followed Olivia Lopez, a CIC deployed from Region 1 in Boston, through her work in Palisades neighborhoods and at the Ronald Reagan American Legion Palisades Post 283.
+EEPA Community Involvement Coordinators (CIC) provide the human element of the agency’s mission: meeting residents where they are and connecting them with the right resources.
+Olivia Lopez, a CIC deployed from Region 1 in Boston, held a post at the Ronald Reagan American Legion Palisades Post 283.

-Lopez's work included facilitating communication between displaced residents and the U.S. Army Corps of Engineers, which conducted Phase Two debris removal operations.
-Her story illustrated what EPA's community-facing work looks like at the human level — not a press release, but a person with a clipboard at someone's front gate.
+Lopez’s work included facilitating communication between displaced residents, often working with the U.S. Army Corps of Engineers to communicate Phase Two debris removal operations.
+Her story illustrated what the EPA’s community-facing work looks like during a disaster.

 Community Involvement Coordinator Olivia Lopez, deployed from EPA Region 1, works with Palisades residents and coordinates with USACE on Phase Two debris removal.